tsee/kb_map/README.md

-This is a simple (and fairly hacky) single page Javascript web application that allows designing your own custom boards that are size compatible with the Kingdom Builder.
+This is a simple (and fairly hacky) single page Javascript web application that allows designing your own custom boards that are size compatible with the Kingdom Builder board game.
 The boards can be emitted as PDFs that can be printed, cut out, and glued on cardboard to make playable boards.

 # Installation / Setup